ElenaCabelloYeves/mami-phageome-analysis/README.md

 This repository contains the analysis workflow used to reconstruct and analyze the infant gut phageome from shotgun metagenomic sequencing data of the MAMI cohort.

+The code accompanies the manuscript:

+“Breastfeeding and maternal sources shape infant gut phage communities during the first year of life.”

 ### ✨ Workflow summary ✨

 1. **Quality control and trimming**